volumio/platform-odroid/README.md

 - updated 20161223: Changed odroiddac.service timing and raised amixer volume from 102 to 201
 - updated 20161223: Reverted amixer volume from 201 to 102
 - updated 20170310: Added patch for "odroid_dac2.c", similar to Odroid C2
+- updated 20180417: Fixed incorrect removal of aml_i2c module when no HiFi Shield 2 was found

 **Platform files for C2, kernel version 3.14.79**
 - Official HK kernel with overlayfs v21